More Than a Game

 Is it any good?

-An ordinary documentary probably would have focused exclusively on the achievements of NBA superstar LeBron James, but More Than a Game gives equal time to James' teammates and their own trials and tribulations.
-The movie isn't particularly imaginative or artistic in its presentation -- director Kristopher Belman uses the usual collection of talking heads, video clips, and computer-enhanced photographs.
-But the skilled editing eventually brings out the personalities of all five players, adding an emotional stake to the footage of key games, such as the diminutive Dru Joyce III's first freshman game, the junior year championship game, or the crucial period during which James was benched.
+The movie isn't particularly imaginative or artistic in its presentation.
+But while an ordinary documentary probably would have focused exclusively on the achievements of NBA superstar LeBron James, More Than a Game gives equal time to James' teammates and their own trials and tribulations.
+Director Kristopher Belman uses the usual collection of talking heads, video clips, and computer-enhanced photographs; however, the skilled editing eventually brings out the personalities of all five players, adding an emotional stake to the footage of key games, such as the diminutive Dru Joyce III's first freshman game, the junior year championship game, or the crucial period during which James was benched.

 Bottom line?
 More Than a Game is a class act, keeping the story clean and upright but not shying away from the players' difficult origins and the realities therein.

 Families can talk about teamwork and the support that LeBron James received throughout his career from his family, teammates, and coaches.
 Would James have made it as far as he did without this support system?

 James had celebrity thrust upon him at a young age, and it made many things in his life more difficult for him.
 What are some of the drawbacks to celebrity?